AntonSol919/linkspace/homepage/why.md

 ### Can you ask people to deal with the added complexity?

 Yes.

-The nature of communication over distance is autonomous and asynchronous so the complexity is not artificial/accidental.
+The nature of communication over distance is chaotic and asynchronous, so the "complexity" is not artificial or accidental.
 Linkspace might lack 3 decades of tooling that made the web relatively easy for users, but that alone isn't a reason to stay with it.
 Furthermore, the number of configuration ends up smaller: Passwords, Groups, friends can be setup once and used by every application.

-Finally, giving people responsibility isn't a bad thing.
+Finally, making people responsible isn't a bad thing, and impotence can be worse.
-Just like teaching people to read, write, and do maths isn't a bad thing.
-Teaching them to control a digital space is a logical next step.

 ### Isn't it a good thing that central hosts administrate what I and others can see online?:
 You can still outsource this to third parties.